-The Federal Programs Manager, Director of Business Affairs and Executive Director are responsible for ensuring that the federal programs budget is followed closely when items are being requested and purchased.
+The Associate Director/Federal Programs Compliance Officer (FPCO), Federal Programs Manager, and Executive Director are responsible for ensuring that the federal programs budget is followed closely when items are being requested and purchased.
 The Executive Director will approve the purchase request and purchase order if the goods and/or services are allowable by the federal program.
 The request is not approved without comparing the purchase to the approved budget and program guidelines.
-The Director of Business Affairs will be responsible for ensuring the purchase is allocated to the appropriate GaDOE accounts that are deemed allowable in the budget.
-If the purchase is deemed a capital expense, the Federal Programs Manager must receive an additional approval from the GA Department of Education to document allowability.
+The Federal Programs Manager and Controller will be responsible for ensuring the purchase is allocated to the appropriate GaDOE accounts that are deemed allowable in the budget.
+If the purchase is deemed a capital expense, the Federal Programs Manager must receive an additional approval from the Georgia Department of Education to document allowability.
 After approval of the purchase request and purchase order, the purchase is made.
 The Director of Operations is responsible for receipt of goods and notifying the Federal Programs Manager.

-The Procurement process is made up of a team that includes the Executive Director and department leads in the area of expertise required based on the goods, products or services to be purchased once the need has been identified, i.e., curriculum, technology, etc.
+The Procurement process is made up of a team that includes the Executive Director, the FPCO and the department leads in the area of expertise required based on the goods, products or services to be purchased once the need has been identified, i.e., curriculum, technology, etc.

-DuBois Integrity Academy's Conflicts of Interest Policy, specifically prohibits any board member or employee from participating in the selection or awarding of a contract to procure goods or services if a real or apparent conflict of interest exists.
+DuBois Integrity Academy's Conflicts of Interest Policy specifically prohibits any board member or employee from participating in the selection or awarding of a contract to procure goods or services if a real or apparent conflict of interest exists.

-To ensure open competition, the district uses the following procedures for procuring equipment, supplies, and contracted services (2 CFR §200.319(c) and 2 CFR§200.320(d)(3)):
+To ensure open competition, the district uses the following procedures for procuring equipment, supplies, and contracted services (2 CFR§200.319(c) and 2 CFR§200.320(d)(3)):